 I applied an exponential random graph model (ERGM) to analyze and simulate the spread of gonorrhea in a First Nations community in Alberta, Canada.
 Examined network structures and social factors influencing disease transmission.

-I utilized decision tree, k-nearest neighbors, and random forest algorithms in R to predict wine quality based on various wine attributes.
+I utilized decision tree, k-nearest neighbors, and random forest algorithms in R to predict wine quality as good or bad based on various attributes.
 Conducted feature selection, model training, and evaluation to develop accurate classification models.

-I utilized various regression algorithms including ordinary least squares regression, decision trees, random forests, k-nearest neighbors, and gradient boosting in Python to create a regression model using various attributes of the housing market in Boston.
+I utilized various algorithms including ordinary least squares regression, decision trees, random forests, k-nearest neighbors, and gradient boosting in Python to create a predictive model using various attributes of the housing market in Boston.

 I applied the Box-Jenkins ARIMA model using R to several observations of the opening price of the cryptocurrency known as bitcoin.
 It turned out that the variability of the data was too sporadic and unpredictable, and ultimately I concluded that the GARCH model was most likely better because it accounts for the heteroskedasticity.
 While I did not fit that GARCH model I did fit a couple of ARIMA models and forecasted with them.